Heneros/movie-app/README.md

 - Live chat with users through ws
 - Temp link for 20 minutes and after expire link deleted himself
 - Create token on  only 31 day to access to data, you can share with other user token(only 3 times) after this token gonna be invalid
+- You can't change password on same. check prev password before update on new